smita-raj12/Gather.Solution/README.md

 * Identity

+* Bootstrap

+* Razor View Engine

 ## Setup/Installation Requirements

-1. Download or clone the [https://github.com/smita-raj12/PierresTreats.Solution](https://github.com/smita-raj12/PierresTreats.Solution) to your local machine.
+1. Download or clone the [https://github.com/smita-raj12/Gather.Solution](https://github.com/smita-raj12/Gather.Solution) to your local machine.

 2. Download any Code Editor for your choice.
 (Here I used VSCode).

-3. Open git BASH terminal and navigate to the PierresTreats folder, within the directory Run `dotnet restore` in the git BASH terminal to install dependencies.
+3. Open git BASH terminal and navigate to the Gather folder, within the directory Run `dotnet restore` in the git BASH terminal to install dependencies.

-4. Create appsettings.json file in the PierresTreats directory of PierresTreats.Solution (run the command touch appsettings.json) and add the following code to the file: appsettings.json
+4. Create appsettings.json file in the Gather directory of Gather.Solution (run the command touch appsettings.json) and add the following code to the file: appsettings.json

         {